-I have written a few articles recently on the subject of guest account.
+I have written a few articles recently on the subject of guest account and MSDB Database.
 Here’s a quick list of these articles:

 - SQL SERVER – Disable Guest Account – Serious Security Issue